With permission, Madam Deputy Speaker, I will make a statement about the senseless and horrific terror attack in Streatham yesterday afternoon.

 Yesterday’s appalling incident plainly makes the case for immediate action.
 We cannot have a situation, as we saw tragically yesterday, in which an offender—a known risk to innocent members of the public—is released early by automatic process of law without any oversight by the Parole Board.
 We will be doing everything we can to protect the public.
 That is our primary duty.
 We will therefore introduce emergency legislation to ensure an end to terrorist offenders getting released automatically with no check or review having served half their sentence.
 The underlying principle must be that offenders will no longer be released early automatically and that anyone released before the end of their sentence will be dependent on a risk assessment by the Parole Board.

-As I said, Madam Deputy Speaker, keeping our streets and our people safe is our first duty.
-We face a threat from an ideology that takes no heed of others, and we must use every tool we can to make sure that that threat is neutralised.
+Keeping our streets and our people safe is our first duty.
+We face a threat from an ideology that takes no heed of others, and we must use every tool we have to make sure that that threat is neutralised.
 The British public have a proud history of coming together in times of adversity against those who seek to divide us, and it is together that we can make sure that the terrorists who seek to threaten our way of life will never win.
 The Government will do everything in our power to defeat them and to ensure that the public are protected.
 I commend this statement to the House.

 I had sight of the Secretary of State’s statement only 20 minutes before he started speaking.
 That left me in the unacceptable position of having to prepare my statement about such a serious matter on the basis of press briefings.